Husband charged in wife’s stabbing death in south Louisville

-LOUISVILLE, KY (WAVE) – A man is facing charges after his wife was stabbed to death in south Louisville.
+LOUISVILLE, KY (WAVE) - The name of a woman who was stabbed to death in south Louisville has been released.

 Police were called to the 300 block of Kilmory Avenue, located off Southside Drive, around 2:30 a.m.
 Friday, according to Louisville Metro Police Department spokeswoman Alicia Smiley.

-When officers arrived, they found the woman dead outside of a home.
+When officers arrived, they found Yunelsy Abdala Ramos, 35, dead outside of a home.
+Jefferson County Deputy Coroner Jacqueline Smith said Ramos died of sharp force injuries.

 Police took her husband, Yoilime Martinez-Diaz into custody.